Types Of Chisels and Their Uses

 Uses:

-- Cutting concrete blocks and heavy slabs.
+- Cutting concrete blocks and stones

 Benefits:

-- High impact resistance for use with heavy hammers.
+- High impact resistance for heavy work

 Highly effective for heavy-duty construction tasks.